By Anjum Choudhry Nayyar @masalamommas

 Nadia Shah (MSW), a clinical social worker (LCSW) in Orange County, California, says this is often the case.
 Shah says having gender bias affect sibling relationships in this way can put stress on a sibling connection.

-“In our culture, the bias is typically in favor of the son, rather than the daughter,” said Shah.
+“In our culture, the bias is typically in favour of the son, rather than the daughter,” said Shah.
 “Naturally, upon seeing the bias, daughters are most likely to become jealous or even resentful toward their brothers.
 This may put a barrier in between siblings.”

 When I became a parent, I promised myself I wouldn’t have these ‘double standards’ in my home, especially for fear of how this would play out between my daughter and son as they got older.
 While women may face double standards and gender bias in their workplaces and in society, I think teaching our children how to handle it should begin in the home.
 I see my daughter who cherishes her brother everyday and I pray that as they age they always have a strong, mutually supportive bond.
 I also hope she and my son are driven by their ambition not their gender in all that they do.